hoangduytran/blender-manual/manual/render/shader_nodes/shader/principled.rst

    Normal dielectrics have colorless reflection, so this parameter is not technically physically correct and is provided for faking the appearance of materials with complex surface structure.
-Roughness
-   Specifies microfacet roughness of the surface for diffuse and specular reflection.

 Anisotropic :guilabel:`Cycles Only`
    Amount of anisotropy for specular reflection.
 Higher values give elongated highlights along the tangent direction;
    negative values give highlights shaped perpendicular to the tangent direction.